nishitanand/File-Downloader/Readme.md

 python3 Nishit-Downloader.py

-The downloaded files will be saven in the folder named "PyDownloads"
+The downloaded files will be savend in the folder named "PyDownloads"